named-data/NDN-CCL-API/name.rst

 Append a new component, taking another pointer to the byte array in the Blob.
 (To append an ImplicitSha256Digest component, use :ref:`appendImplicitSha256Digest <appendImplicitSha256Digest>`.)
+(To append a ParametersSha256Digest component, use :ref:`appendParametersSha256Digest <appendParametersSha256Digest>`.)

 :[C++]: